lildude/fetchit/README.md

-fetchit
+Fetchit
 =======

-A haphazard collection of scripts gathered and created as FetchEveryone develops their API
+A haphazard collection of scripts gathered and created as FetchEveryone develops their API.

+This repository will probably grow and evolve as the API does.

+More details on the evolution of the API can be found in http://www.fetcheveryone.com/forum__56636__1__api